 An interest bearing note is a popular means to make money for lenders.
 It is basically a loan that is issued from a lender to a borrower.
-The loan is repaid based on an established time frame and interest rate.
+Interest bearing means the loan carries interest at a pre-determined rate, and is repaid based on an established time frame and interest rate.
 Here are some other essential details.

 Before you borrow money from a lender, the lending officer will run your credit, and establish your credit worthiness.
 This research helps a lender determine the interest rate charged on your note.
 Keep in mind, your interest bearing note includes the principal balance plus interest.
 Once your interest rate is determined, and you agree to the terms and conditions of the interest bearing note, you'll have an agreed upon time frame to repay your note.